Yoast/wordpress-seo/readme.txt

 * Improves spacing between groups of related settings in the Search Appearance.
 * Optimizes license checks made by Premium add-ons.
 * Improves passive voice recognition for Turkish.
 * Improves the truncation of the `primary_focus_keyword` field to handle multibyte characters.
-Props to [@rickhurst](https://github.com/rickhurst).
+Props to [rickhurst](https://github.com/rickhurst).
 * Integrates the Yoast SEO meta box in the Web Stories WordPress editor.
-[Props to swissspidy](https://github.com/swissspidy).
+Props to [swissspidy](https://github.com/swissspidy).

 Bugfixes: